vpboii/DOOR_FACE_DISTANCE/README.md

 # DOOR_FACE_DISTANCE
 Feel free to use custom data for training model.
 The train_model.py uses a dataset folder with masks and without mask.
 80% of the datasets for training and 20% for testing.
-You can always change the numbers in the code.
-Feel free to do that.